rupl/chrisruppel.com/_posts/travel/2015-11-06-mr-christopher.md

 * **Passport photo**.
 We carry around extra copies with our passports, you should do this as a matter of habit.
 * **1900 baht per person** for the extension itself.

 The doctor requested 10 days on our document but immigration gave us 30.
-If you are travelling with a partner, the immigration have no problem issuing your partner an extension too.
+If you are travelling with a partner, the immigration folks have no problem issuing your partner an extension too.
 I'm not sure about bigger groups, but the policy indicates that one person can remain to accompany the person needing treatment.

 Here are two documents we read while trying to sort this stuff out: [Thai Police Order 777/2551](http://www.thaivisa.com/forum/index.php?app=core&module=attach&section=attach&attach_id=153821) and [Immigration Bureau Order 305/2551](http://www.thaivisa.com/forum/post-a77473-immigration-bureau-order-305-2551-d.html/) (Many thanks to thaivisa.com forum members for posting them).